 Outsourcing – Outsourcing is subcontracting a process, such as product design or manufacturing, to a third-party company.
 Outsourcing involves the transfer of the management and/or day-to-day execution of an entire business function to an external service provider.

-Offshoring – Offshoring describes the relocation by a company of a business process from one country to another – typically an operational process, such as manufacturing, or a supporting processes.
-Companies subcontracting in the same country would be outsourcing, but not offshoring.
+Offshoring – Offshoring describes the relocation by a company of a business process from one country to another – typically an operational process, such as manufacturing, or a supporting process.
+Companies subcontracting in the same country would be outsourced, but not offshoring.

 Nearshoring – Nearshoring means sourcing service activities to a foreign, lower-wage country that is relatively close in distance or time zone (or both).
 Nearshoring is understood to mean that the business has reduced the complexity and risk of offshoring.